 - A pay and display car park.

 Respectively, either the council or the operator of the premises is expected to ensure that it is safe for the public to use.
 This includes removing a wire trip hazard or cables that could cause a member of the public to trip.
 When trip hazards are not mitigated to Health & Safety Standards, and this results in an injury to a member of the public who tripped over a loose wire, the injured party could have due cause to make a compensation claim for the harm they have suffered from tripping over wires.

-- Get contact details for anyone who witnessed the accident.
+- Gather contact details for those that witnessed your accident.